spryify/story-curator/docs/adr/ADR-004-cli-architecture.md

 Accepted

 ## Context
-The media analyzer requires a robust, user-friendly command-line interface that supports both simple and complex operations while maintaining extensibility for future features.
+The Story Curator requires a robust, user-friendly command-line interface that supports both simple and complex operations while maintaining extensibility for future features.

 ## Decision
 We will implement a modular CLI architecture using Click and Rich libraries with the following structure: